MicrosoftDocs/VBA-Docs/api/Project.Application.SynchronizeWithSite.md

 End Sub
 ```

-After you create a tasks list, it is not necessary to specifiy the SiteURL or ListName arguments again to synchronize the project with the same tasks list.
+After you create a tasks list, it is not necessary to specify the SiteURL or ListName arguments again to synchronize the project with the same tasks list.